 All property for inmates/residents shall be in accordance with 103 CMR 403 - Inmate Property Policy and the institutional procedures.

 Visitors will not be allowed to wait in the lobby until 12:00 p.m. for afternoon visits and 5:00 p.m. for evening visits.

-At 12:30 p.m. and 5:30 p.m. the Central Control Room OIC will assign an officer to issue and process visiting slips.
+At 12:30 p.m. and 5:00 p.m. the visitor processing window will open to visitors.
 Visitors must obtain a blank visiting slip from the officer and complete it in its entirety.

 Visitors must produce a current and valid photo identification (drivers' license, registry I.D., Military I.D., passport, or an identification card issued by the Department of Transitional Assistance) as well as the vehicle registration (if the visitor has parked on the institution property).

 An adult who is not the parent or legal guardian having physical custody of the minor (less than 18 years old) must submit a completed, notarized, "Minor Consent Form" (attachment A) to the superintendent and obtain the superintendent's approval prior to visiting with the minor.